 Black Rock Mountain Bike Area

 If it sounds hardcore, that’s because it is: Black Rock Mountain Bike Area (BRMBA) is for mountain bikers of intermediate to extreme skill levels only.
 This phenomenal trail system is one of two areas in the Willamette Valley recognized by the International Mountain Bicycling Association; the other is the well-known Oakridge trail system.
 What makes it so special?
 Its four areas offer both free-riding and human-built features, all with ride-arounds to help you get down safely.
 One of the areas is called Basic Training, to help you get acquainted with the mountain.
 If not everyone in your party is up for the ride, there are great places in the woods to camp out and watch the action.
 When you’re out adventuring in this area, find plenty of options for great food and drink along the new Great Oaks Food Trail.
-Check out Yeasty Beasty for craft brews and wood-fired pizza in Monmouth, the artisan baked goods and patio dining at The Bread Board in Falls City, and special releases in a hop field at Rogue Farms in Independence.
-And there’s plenty more to explore in Polk County.
+Check out Yeasty Beasty for craft brews and wood-fired pizza in Monmouth, artisan baked goods and patio dining at The Bread Board in Falls City, and riverside fine dining at the Independence Hotel’s Territory Restaurant.
+There’s plenty more to explore in Polk County.

 County: Polk County